gisemartinez/coding-challenge/backend/README.md

 **Mutation**

+The api only supports adding new nodes.

+Requirements:
-The api only supports adding new nodes, however the business requires us to **only allow 3 direct children nodes per parent node**.
+* only allow `n` direct children nodes per parent node, where `n` should be configurable on the app level.
+* Support multiple root nodes (Co-founders and Co-CEOs do exist :) )

 When adding new nodes make sure to handle concurrency and either reject concurrent requests or handle them as best as you can.
 **The org chart structure should never be corrupted**